jpsingleton/Raspberry-Pi-Electricity-Monitor/README.md

 To run execute `sudo python raspberry-pi-electricity-monitor.py &` or add this to `/etc/rc.local` to run at boot.
 Visit your pi in a browser to see the data.

+---

-You can also use `maplin2emoncms.py` to push the data to [emoncms](https://github.com/emoncms/emoncms).
+I've added a new script (`maplin2emoncms.py`) which you can use to push the data to [OpenEnergyMonitor](http://openenergymonitor.org) [emoncms](https://github.com/emoncms/emoncms) running on the Pi.

 ---